Neuron segmentation using 3D wavelet integrated encoder-decoder network: Introduction

-\subsection{Neuron segmentation}
+\subsubsection{Neuron segmentation}

 Segmenting the neuron before reconstruction is an effective approach to improve the performance of neuron tracing algorithms.
-Inspired by the superior performance in computer vision, pattern recognition, and natural language processing, etc., deep learning has also been introduced into the 3D neuron segmentation \cite{li2017deep,li20193d,wang2019multiscale,jiang20203d,klinghoffer2020self,huang2020weakly}.
-The first 3D residual deep network for neuron segmentation is proposed in \cite{li2017deep}.
-The authors improve their method by applying multi-scale kernels and 3D U-Net \cite{wang2019multiscale}.
-Because they take as input the original neuronal image, these deep networks require high computational cost.
-In \cite{li20193d}, the authors design 3D U-Net Plus to separate the target neuron from its surrounding nerve fibers.
+Inspired by the superior performance in computer vision, pattern recognition, and natural language processing, etc., deep learning has also been introduced into the 3D neuron segmentation \citep{li2017deep,li20193d,wang2019multiscale,jiang20203d,klinghoffer2020self,huang2020weakly}.
+The first 3D residual deep network for neuron segmentation is proposed in \citep{li2017deep}.
+The authors improve their method by applying multi-scale kernels and 3D U-Net \citep{wang2019multiscale}.
+Because they take as input the original neuronal image, these deep networks require high computational cost. \cite{li20193d} design 3D U-Net Plus to separate the target neuron from its surrounding nerve fibers.
 As 3D U-Net Plus is trained and evaluated on the neuronal images with size of $32\times128\times128$, the small nerve fibers may disappear during the image down-sampling.
 The above deep network based neuron segmentation methods are not suitable for neurons with long-distance fibers.
-A deep network based neuron segmentation method with low computational cost \cite{jiang20203d} is built on ray-shooting model and dual channel bidirectional Long Short-Term Memory (LSTM).
+Using ray-shooting model, \cite{jiang20203d} design dual channel Bidirectional Long Short-Term Memory (BLSTM) for 3D neuronal image segmentation.
 The authors extract nerve fibers from the 2D neuronal image slice-by-slice, which does not utilize the relevance between the nerve data in the neighbouring 2D neuronal slices.
-To utilize the unlabeled 3D neuronal data, self-supervised and weakly supervised 3D neurons segmentation methods are studied \cite{klinghoffer2020self,huang2020weakly}.
-In all of these works, the BigNeuron \cite{peng2015bigneuron} neuronal images are taken to test their methods.
+To utilize the unlabeled 3D neuronal data, self-supervised and weakly supervised 3D neurons segmentation methods are studied \citep{klinghoffer2020self,huang2020weakly}.
+In all of these works, the BigNeuron \citep{peng2015bigneuron} neuronal images are taken to test their methods.

-\subsection{The aliasing effects in deep networks}
+\subsubsection{The aliasing effects in deep networks}

-The recent studies \cite{qiufu_2020_CVPR,zhang2019making,zou2020delving} reveal the aliasing effects in the deep learning, which are introduced by the commonly used sampling operations in the deep networks.
+The recent studies \citep{qiufu_2020_CVPR,zhang2019making,zou2020delving} reveal the aliasing effects in the deep learning, which are introduced by the commonly used sampling operations in the deep networks.
 The aliasing effects result in noise accumulation and break the basic object structure in deep networks, which are very harmful to the 3D neuron segmentation in noisy images.